bradcater/spreadsheet/README.md

 ===========

 This is a toy spreadsheet written in Ruby.
 It supports some simple functions:
-  * ABS - the absolute value of a cell
+  * ABS - the absolute value of a given cell
   * AVG (MEAN) - the average of a given cell(s)
   * CONCAT - the concatenation of a given cell(s)
   * DIV - the first given cell divided by the second given cell